Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

     - new plugin architecture using [Wordpress Plugin Boilerplate](https://wppb.me/)
 * Dumped support for old CF7 versions
 * CF7 4.6+ is now made mandatory on plugin activation
-* It is possible to use base 64 encoded inline image again
+* It is possible to use base 64 encoded inline image as an option
 * Storing plugin version in WP options for upgrade purpose

 = 3.2.1 =